Edwin Moses: Awards

 Despite the U.S.-led boycott that kept him from competing at the summer games in Moscow, Moses was the 1980 Track & Field News Athlete of the Year.
 A year later, he became the first recipient of USA Track & Field's Jesse Owens Award as outstanding U.S. track and field performer for 1981.
-He received the AAU's James E. Sullivan Award as outstanding amateur athlete in the United States in 1983.
+He received the Amateur Athletic Union's James E. Sullivan Award as outstanding amateur athlete in the United States in 1983.
 He was being named as ABC's Wide World of Sports Athlete of the Year in 1984.
 Moses also shared the Sports Illustrated Sportsman of the Year with American gymnast Mary Lou Retton in 1984, the same year he took the Athlete's Oath for the 1984 Summer Olympics.

 In 1984 his hometown of Dayton renamed Miami Boulevard West and Sunrise Avenue "Edwin C. Moses Boulevard".
 In 1999, Moses ranked #47 on ESPN's SportCentury 50 Greatest Athletes.

 In 2018, Moses received the Laureus Lifetime Achievement Award.